 01 of 04

-Water on the kitchen floor?
-What about pools developing on the inside floor of the fridge?
-This common problem is usually easy to fix, as there are only a few possible culprits: your door gaskets, defrost drain and drain pan.
+Do you have water on the kitchen floor?
+What about pools developing on the inside floor of the refrigerator?
+Leaky refrigerators are usually easy to fix, as there are only a few possible culprits: door gaskets, defrost drain, and drain pan.

 02 of 04

-- Level the Refrigerator: Your fridge has leveling legs that likely were set in place years ago.
-As your home and kitchen floor age, the fridge needs to occasionally be leveled again.
+Your refrigerator has leveling legs that likely were set in place years ago.
+As your home ages and your kitchen floors sag, the refrigerator needs to occasionally be leveled again.
 Use a wrench to turn the legs.
-It is recommended that... doors be able to shut on their own when opened halfway (45 degrees).
+It is recommended that doors be able to shut on their own when opened halfway (45 degrees).
 So, adjust the legs with the door halfway open and keep adjusting until the door swings shut.

-- Place Fridge on Soundproofing Mat: Special dense foam mats can be purchased online which go under the fridge, reducing vibration that passes through the legs onto the floor.
-This fix is especially valuable if people living below you complain about fridge noise.
+Special dense foam mats can be purchased online which go under the refrigerator, reducing vibration that passes through the legs onto the floor.
+This fix is especially valuable if people living below you complain about refrigerator noise.

 03 of 04